 You're out of ideas.
 That dreaded writer's block has gotten the best of you again.
 You're putting off opening that document because you know that all you'll do is stare at it for ten minutes before going off to check Facebook.

-I’ve put off writing posts I really did need to write for weeks because I had no idea what my topic was going to be.
+I've put off writing articles I really did need to write for weeks because I had no idea what my topic was going to be.
 When I finally did sit down at my computer, I realized that I had dozens of ideas.
 I just had to look for them.

 3. You're Bored